bfjia/ProjectFrog_MANUSCRIPT/manuscript.md

 Bacteria from the genus Caulobacter oligotrophic bacterium commonly from fresh water lakes and streams with a dependency on phosphorus as a limiting nutrient [@doi:10.1099/00207713-49-3-1053].
 The selective response of these bacteria to T4 exposure is not expected and potentially incidental as the counts of both taxonomic units are quite low.

-Although no change in overall microbial diversity is detected with T3 exposure (figure 2), the 16S rRNA sequencing results do reveal a depletion of bacteria under the bacterial family Enterobacteriaceae (figure 5).
+Although no change in overall microbial diversity is detected with T3 exposure, the 16S rRNA sequencing results do reveal a depletion of bacteria under the bacterial family Enterobacteriaceae.
 This is a very large family that contains many common disease-causing bacteria such as Salmonella, Escherichia coli, and Shigella, as well as some non-pathogenic bacteria.
 The abundance of this taxonomic unit is quite substantial indicating that the response of this family may be an indirect response from T3 exposure to the tadpole host.
 From the microbial RNA-Seq method, only a single transcript is present in significant abundance in the OEE2, TFE2, and TFT4 exposure sets.